element-hq/hydrogen-web/CONTRIBUTING.md

 Tests
 -----
-If your PR is a feature (ie. if it's being labelled with the 'T-Enhancement' label) then we require that the PR also includes tests.
+If your PR is a feature then we require that the PR also includes tests.
 These need to test that your feature works as expected and ideally test edge cases too.

-For the js-sdk itself, your tests should generally be unit tests. matrix-react-sdk also uses these guidelines, so for that your tests can be unit tests using react-test-utils, snapshot tests or screenshot tests.
+Tests are written as unit tests by exporting a `tests` function from the file to be tested.
+The function returns an object where the key is the test label, and the value is a function that accepts an [assert](https://nodejs.org/api/assert.html) object, and return a Promise or nothing.

+Note that there is currently a limitation that files that are not indirectly included from `src/platform/web/main.js` won't be found by the runner.

+You can run the tests by running `yarn test`.
+This uses the [impunity](https://github.com/bwindels/impunity) runner.

-We don't require tests for bug fixes (T-Defect) but strongly encourage regression tests for the bug itself wherever possible.
+We don't require tests for bug fixes.

-In the future we may formalise this more with a minimum test coverage percentage for the diff.
+In the future we may formalise this more.

 Code style
 ----------
 The js-sdk aims to target TypeScript/ES6.
 All new files should be written in TypeScript and existing files should use ES6 principles where possible.

+Please disable any automatic formatting tools you may have active.
+If present, you'll be asked to undo any unrelated whitespace changes during code review.

-Members should not be exported as a default export in general - it causes problems with the architecture of the SDK (index file becomes less clear) and could introduce naming problems (as default exports get aliased upon import).
+Members should not be exported as a default export in general.
 In general, avoid using `export default`.

-The remaining code-style for matrix-js-sdk is not formally documented, but contributors are encouraged to read the
+The remaining code-style for hydrogen is not formally documented, but contributors are encouraged to read the
 [code style document for matrix-react-sdk](https://github.com/matrix-org/matrix-react-sdk/blob/master/code_style.md) and follow the principles set out there.